PrassesKhadka/Extra/Sarbham.md

 ```c

 ```
+**Reasoning**
+> The question is unclear.

-### c) Print list for students with marks greater than 60 after 20 marks have been added to
-those who scored less than 50.
+### c) Print list for students with marks greater than 60 after 20 marks have been added to those who scored less than 50.

 ```c
 student.forEach((obj)=>{